Most Effective Products

 Spraying Reclaim on plants

-Supreme IT is a bifenthrin-based insecticide concentrate that will control white mites along with over 70 different pests, including cockroaches, termites, fleas, and more.
-You can also safely spray Supreme IT both indoors and outdoors and it will remain effective for up to 90 days.
+Supreme IT is a bifenthrin-based insecticide concentrate that controls white mites and over 70 other pests, including cockroachestermitesfleas, and more.
+You can safely spray Supreme IT both indoors and outdoors, and it will remain effective for up to 90 days.

-Start by calculating the square footage of your target area to determine how much Supreme IT you will need.
-Mix the appropriate amount of Supreme IT in a gallon handpump sprayer with water.
+Calculate the square footage of your target area to determine how much Supreme IT you will need.
+Mix the appropriate amount of Supreme IT with water in a gallon handheld pump sprayer.

-The typical amount we recommend is between 0.25 to 0.5 fl. oz. per 1,000 sq. feet in 1 gallon of water.
+The typical amount we recommend is between 0.25 to 0.5 fl. oz. of Supreme IT per 1 gallon of water per 1,000 sq. ft.
 You could also mix the Supreme IT with a surfactant (such as Nanotek Surfactant) to ensure the product sticks better to the surface area.

-Agitate the sprayer once the product and water is poured until fully mixed then pump the sprayer a few times to produce a low-pressure spray.
+Once the product and water are poured into the sprayer, agitate it until thoroughly mixed, then pump the sprayer a few times to produce a low-pressure spray.

-Start by spraying the entry points around the structure of your home around doors, windows, vent openings and other voids in the wall.
-Then, perform a perimeter treatment, starting at one point of your home and spraying along the foundation, spraying 3 feet up the structure and 3 feet out.
+Start by spraying the entry points around the structure of your home, including doors, windows, vent openings, and other voids in the wall.
+Then, perform a perimeter treatment, starting at one point of your home and spraying along the foundation, 3 feet up the structure, and 3 feet out.

-Next, spray the Supreme IT onto treat trunks, ornamental plants and bushes at a low-to-medium pressure and preferably on a mist setting, thoroughly coating the leaves to the point of wet but not runoff.
+Next, spray the Supreme IT onto treat trunks, ornamental plants, and bushes at low to medium pressure, preferably in a mist setting, thoroughly coating the leaves to the point of wetness but not runoff.
 Be sure to treat the underside of leaves as well.
 Spray on calm days when wind speeds are low to minimize drift.

-Spray Supreme indoors around baseboards, cabinets, windows, doors, and in other crack and crevice areas.
-Outdoors it can be used as a broadcast spray on the lawn and vegetation or around your structure foundation, windows, doors, eaves, and plumbing/electrical penetrations.
+Spray Supreme indoors around baseboards, cabinets, windows, doors, and other crack and crevice areas.
+Outdoors can be used as a broadcast spray on the lawn and vegetation or around your structure's foundation, windows, doors, eaves, and plumbing/electrical penetrations.

 Step 2: Spray Supreme IT Indoors